 The council has adopted a number of key documents and protocols that govern both Member and officer activities.
 These include:

 - A Protocol governing relationships between Members and Officers

 - Members Code of Conduct

 - Officers Code of Conduct

-The three above are part of the Constitution.
+The three above are part of the Constitution and therefore under review as mentioned in 3.4 above.

 In addition there are: